prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/1_reading_x86/lessonplan.md

 little pieces of memory which allows for quick memory usage.
 This speeds up the process of accessing data, and allows

-In the x86 architecture, there exists 8 main registers, however, we will only take note of 6 of these registers, split into two different groups.
+In the x86 architecture, there exists a large number of registers, however, we will only take note of 10 of these registers, split into two different groups, for now.
 Each of these registers do play special roles, but for this workshop we will see each of the registers as general purpose registers, and not delve too deep into their specific functions.
+We will keep the explanation of the *flag register* and the *program counter* for later though.

 ### "Data" based registers: `eax`, `ebx`, `ecx`, `edx`